Earthwatch in Major New Freshwater Research Push

-Earthwatch has announced a new five-year learning and research partnership with global financial services provider HSBC.
-Part of the HSBC Water Programme, the partnership will see up to 100,000 HSBC employees engaged in online learning, 'hands-on' research days, and ongoing self-directed data collection.
+Earthwatch has announced an HSBC Water Programme that will see up to 100,000 HSBC employees engaged in online learning and ongoing self-directed data collection.

 Research subjects will vary, depending on the location and the local issues, but will focus on: